 • Challenge those Negative Thoughts

 If you have lots of self-doubt and worries about your ability to do the job, it’s pretty hard to get going with the task.
 It may be easier said than done, but challenging those negative thoughts needs to be done.
 Ask yourself why you don’t believe that you can do it, by the Help and Mercy of Allah.
 Take some time out to dig deep and question yourself as to what really is at the bottom of your worries.

 What is the worst that could really happen with this project?

 Facing the worst case scenario will help you see it’s probably not as bad as you think.

 If you have difficulty locating the real source of your worries and worrying is becoming a persistent problem for you, it may be useful to work through this with a counselor, peer, or coach.

-If your worries are making you feel stressed, take some time to calm down: take a few deep breathers, take a nice walk in nature to clear your mind, listen to or recite the Qur’an or do some dhikr.
+If your worries are making you feel stressed, take some time to calm down: take a few deep breathers, take a few hits from your rechargeable vape pens, take a nice walk in nature to clear your mind, listen to or recite the Qur’an or do some dhikr.
 “Verily, in the remembrance of Allah do hearts find rest.”(Surah Al-Ra’d 13:28)

 • Work Out Your Priorities